ankit-parihar/Book-My-Room/README.md

 ✅ Browse available rooms with descriptions and images
 ✅ Make room reservations using an online booking form
-✅ Admin panel to manage room details and view bookings (if implemented)
-✅ Simple, responsive design using HTML and CSS
+✅ Admin panel to manage room details and view bookings ✅ Simple, responsive design using HTML and CSS
 ✅ Backend logic powered by PHP for processing bookings and handling data